James Sallis: Career and critical reception

-Sallis has worked as a creative writing teacher, respiratory therapist, musician, music teacher, screenwriter, periodical editor, book reviewer, and translator, winning acclaim for his 1993 version of Raymond Queneau's Saint Glinglin.
+Sallis worked as a creative writing teacher, respiratory therapist, musician, music teacher, screenwriter, periodical editor, book reviewer and translator, winning acclaim for his 1993 version of Raymond Queneau's Saint Glinglin.
 Trained as a respiratory therapist, Sallis worked in intensive care for both adults and newborns at many hospitals.

 In 2000, he appeared as himself in the UK Channel 4 project Asylum (2000)—a mix of both documentary and fiction, where in the future a group of people are looking back at the twentieth century after a virus has wiped out most of the culture—written and directed by Christopher Petit and Iain Sinclair.
 Sallis appears alongside Michael Moorcock and Ed Dorn.
 In 2012, Sallis played a small part as a detective in the film The Detective's Lover, directed by Travis Mills.
-Sallis taught writing classes at Otis College in Los Angeles and until September 2015 at Phoenix College in Arizona; he left his job rather than sign a state-mandated loyalty oath that he regards as unconstitutional.
+Sallis taught writing classes at Otis College in Los Angeles and until September 2015 at Phoenix College in Arizona; he left his job rather than sign a state-mandated loyalty oath that he regarded as unconstitutional.

 In Literary Hub, Lisa Levy considered his output significant and diverse and ranked him as perhaps alongside Don DeLillo (b.
 1936) and Thomas Pynchon (b.
 1937).

-On noir Sallis argues it is an oppositional form, working not to reinforce American culture but to subvert it: "there is no moral order save which a man creates from himself.
-Like high art, these stories worked hard to unfold the lies society tells us and the lies we tell ourselves".
+On noir Sallis argued it is an oppositional form, working not to reinforce American culture but to subvert it: "there is no moral order save which a man creates from himself.
+Like high art, these stories worked hard to unfold the lies society tells us and the lies we tell ourselves."

+Personal life and death

+His first marriage to painter June Rose ended in divorce; they had a son, Dylan, who predeceased James.
+In 1991 Sallis married Karyn Smith.

+Sallis died after a long illness on January 27, 2026, at the age of 81.